-Over the summer months of June, July and August, I am going to offer my guidance to help members of the Laptop Lifestyle Academy gain clarity on the Who, What And How of their businesses.
+Inside the Laptop Lifestyle Academy, I lead a bootcamp to help members gain clarity on the Who, What And How of their businesses.

-You can sign up here:
+You can see a more comprehensive explanation of the Academy and sign up here:

 Once you sign up, look out for the welcome email with the link to create your account inside the Academy.

-I’ll see you in the forums.
+I’ll see you there.